 The long arms and upper body of swimming champion Phelps are weapons for winning.
-This body type, which is common among successful swimmers, is together with extremely flexible joint capsules also one of the signs of the Marfan syndrome.
-The Marfan syndrome originates in a mutation of the FBN1 gene located in chromosome 15.
+This body type, common among successful swimmers, together with hypermobile joints are signs of Marfan syndrome.
+Marfan syndrome originates in a mutation of the FBN1 gene located in chromosome 15.
 This gene controls the creation of the protein fibrillin, which is a part of the body’s connective tissue.
-Connective tissue is found throughout the entire body and consists of thin interlocking threads holding the different organs in place and holding muscles, joints, blood vessels and bones together, while also attaching heart valves and lenses in the eyes.
 One could refer to connective tissue as the body’s padding.
-The mutation behind the Marfan syndrome results in the connective tissue getting thinner.
+Connective tissue is found throughout the entire body and consists of thin interlocking threads that hold organs in place, hold muscles, joints, blood vessels and bones together, and attach heart valves and lenses in the eyes.
+The mutation behind the Marfan syndrome results in thinner connective tissues.
 In the case of Michael Phelps, this mutation would have a positive effect on his swimming and offer an explanation for his unbelievably agile shoulder movements.

-Hugh Jackman’s X-Men character Wolverine is equipped with sharp senses, enhanced physical capacity, retractable claws between his knuckles and a so-called healing factor that helps him recover from injuries, diseases and poison.
-This healing factor also slows down his aging process, which gives him a much longer life span compared to a regular human.
+Hugh Jackman’s X-Men character Wolverine is equipped with sharp senses, enhanced physical capacity, retractable claws between his knuckles and a healing factor that helps him recover from injuries, diseases and poison.
+This healing factor also slows down his aging process, giving him a much longer life span than a regular human.
 Even though he was born at the end of the nineteenth century, he doesn’t look a day older than 35.

 So, could you say that Michael Phelps is the X-Men character of the Olympic pool?
 To the extent that he almost always comes out of the toughest challenges with a new notch on his revolver, it’s true.
-But unlike Wolverine, real mutations are quite frequently deadly.
-The Marfan syndrome could for instance result in a worst-case scenario where the connective tissue surrounding the aorta becomes so thin that it breaks.
-This is called an aortic rupture and is so serious that unless you immediately get to a well-equipped hospital, you die.
+But unlike Wolverine, real mutations are frequently deadly.
+A worst-case scenario for someone with Marfan syndrome is aortic rupture, where the connective tissue surrounding the aorta becomes so thin that it breaks.
+This is so serious that if this occurs and you don’t immediately get to a well-equipped hospital, you will die.

-However, we have no idea as to whether or not Michael Phelps in fact has the Marfan syndrome.
+However, we have no idea if Michael Phelps in fact has Marfan syndrome.
 But the possibility raises a breathtaking perspective of a future with more and more extreme athletes.